KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_3_changing_colors_with_jquery.md

 How do we reference a parent element?
 Read up at [bit.ly/CnCparent](http://bit.ly/CnCparent).
     {% endhint %}

     3. We only want the color to show when the box is checked.
 There are a few ways to do this.
-Since we want to both add and remove the styling change, we’re just going to toggle the CSS styling class using the jQuery method `toggleClass()`
+Since we want to both add and remove the styling change, we’re just going to toggle the CSS styling class using the jQuery method `toggleClass()`.

     {% hint style='tip' %}
-For more information on the `toggleClass()` method go to: [bit.ly/ToggleC](http://bit.ly/ToggleC)
+For  more information on the `toggleClass()` method go to: [bit.ly/ToggleC](http://bit.ly/ToggleC).

 There is already a CSS `highlight` class created for you to toggle.
 You'll find the class styling in the _assets/styles/main.css_ file.
     {% endhint %}